 The Citadelle Laferrière was built in the first part of the 19th century after the country won its independence from France.
-Near Cap-Haïtien, it is perched atop a mountain that is five miles (8km) uphill from the nearest town, a edifice that was never fully used and is long abondoned.
+Near Cap-Haïtien, it is perched atop a mountain that is five miles (8km) uphill from the nearest town.

-The views are astounding and on a clear day you can see all the way to Cuba; for photographers the Citadelle is a dream.
+The views are astounding - on a clear day you can see all the way to Cuba - and for photographers the citadel is a dream.
 The roads to this amazing attraction are unfortunately in very bad shape and the trip from Port-au-Prince is rough.
 Once at the little village beneath the fortress, visitors can either hike or ride horseback up the steep hillside.

 Telephone: +509 34 28 4386